Louis Hagemann: The Wilson case

 The torso of Wilson's dismembered corpse was found floating in a plastic bag in the Amsterdam-Rijn canal six weeks later by a sluice-gate operator.
 The torso had been stabbed several times.
 Her entire body was never recovered as Wilson's head, arms, and one of her legs were never found.
 Her left leg was later found in the same canal, likewise wrapped in a plastic bag.
 Hagemann was the prime suspect in Wilson's disappearance as he was a violent criminal, the torso was found floating only 300 yards from his apartment, and just before she vanished Wilson had mentioned to a friend she was going to see her "special friend Louis".
 The Amsterdam police regarded Wilson's murder as a minor concern and "callously" named the investigation of her disappearance "Operation Annoyance".
 The police refused to treat the Wilson case as a murder as they insisted that there was no evidence that the torso found floating in the canal was Wilson's even though the pubic hair found on the torso matched that of Wilson's pubic hair in photographs of her in the nude and the left leg was wearing one of her sandals.
 Ann Donaghy, the mother of Wilson, remained convinced that Hagemann had killed her daughter, and doggedly pursued the case for decades.
-Donaghy's request that what was left of her daughter be returned to County Armagh to be buried was refused by the Amsterdam police who stated that there was no evidence that the torso and leg was all that was left of Wilson.
+Donaghy's request that the remains of her daughter be returned to County Armagh to be buried was refused by the Amsterdam police who stated that there was no evidence that the torso and leg was all that was left of Wilson.
 The Wilson case became well known in the United Kingdom and Ireland.
 Donaghy told Sher and Marsden in an interview that the Amsterdam police made her life a "complete hell" as the police seemed to have no interest in Operation Annoyance as they labelled Wilson's disappearance.